b-m-f/WirtBot/Website/content/developer-documentation/README.md

 For `npm` I recommend [nvm](https://github.com/nvm-sh/nvm).
 To install `g++` please check how to do this on your OS.

-To install all the necessary dependencies first run `make dev-setup`.
+To install all the necessary dependencies first run `make -j dev-setup`.

 ### Runnin the WirtBot with Interface
 Run `make dev`, which will create a containerized WirtBot and run the Interface locally.